Matroids, Feynman categories, and Koszul duality: (Co)operads over

 \subsubsection{A quadratic presentation for $\FY^{\vee}$}

 In this section we exhibit a quadratic presentation for the operad $\FY^{\vee}$.
-Let us first quickly recall what this means in the context of operads over general Feynman categories.
-This is all part of the theory developed by R. Kaufmann and B. Ward in \cite{kaufmann_feynman_2017}. \\
+Let us first quickly recall what that means in the context of operads over general Feynman categories.This is all part of the theory developed by Kaufmann and Ward in \cite{kaufmann_feynman_2017}.
+We refer to \cite{Ward_2020} Appendix A for more details. \\

 Let $\F = (\nucat, \fcat, i)$ be a Feynman category and $M$ an $\F$-module in some monoidal category $\C$ (see Definition \ref{defopfeycat}).
 If $\C$ is cocomplete there exists a ``free'' $\F$-operad in $\C$ generated by $M$ denoted by $\F(M)$.
 The $\F$-operad $\F(M)$ satisfies the universal property that for any morphism of $\F$-module between $M$ and some $\F$-operad $\P$ (viewed as an $\F$-module), there exists a unique morphism of $\F$-operad between $\F(M)$ and $\P$ which extends the first morphism.
 Concretely, $\F(M)$ is given by the left Kan extension of $M: \Symcat(\nucat) \rightarrow \C$ along $\Symcat(\imath)$.
-The left Kan extension universal property is exactly the freeness universal property. \\

-If furthermore $\F$ is assumed to be a graded Feynman category and $\C$ is a category of modules for instance, then free operads are naturally graded (i.e. components in all arity are graded and structural morphisms preserve this grading). \\
+The left Kan extension universal property is exactly the freeness universal property.
+If furthermore $\F$ is assumed to be a graded Feynman category and $\C$ is a category of modules for instance, then free operads are naturally graded (i.e. components in all arity are graded and structural morphisms preserve that grading). \\

 In addition, if we are given an $\F$-operad $\P$ and $M$ a sub $\F$-module of $\P$ then one can define the ideal $\langle M \rangle$ generated by $M$ in $\P$ by considering all possible elements in $\P$ which can be obtained as the composition (along some structural morphism in $\F$) of an element of $M$ with elements of $\P$.
-Finally, we can define the quotient of an operad by an ideal in an obvious way (just take the quotient in each arity and notice that the morphisms pass to the quotient). \\

-With all those notions at hand we can define a quadratic operad over a graded Feynman category to be the quotient of a free operad by an ideal generated by degree $1$ elements. \\

-Since we have proved that $\LBS$ is a graded Feynman category in Section \ref{secgradedfeycat}, this vocabulary applies to $\LBS$-operads. \\
+Finally, we can define the quotient of an operad by an ideal in an obvious way (just take the quotient in each arity and notice that the morphisms pass to the quotient).
+With all those notions at hand we can define a quadratic operad over a graded Feynman category to be the quotient of a free operad by an ideal generated by degree $1$ elements.
+In most examples, degree $1$ morphisms in Feynman categories have a domain with two irreducible monoidal summands (as in $\LBS$ for instance), and therefore degree $1$ elements in free operads can be expressed as sums of structural products of two generators, hence the terminology ``quadratic''.
+Since we have proved that $\LBS$ is a graded Feynman category in Section \ref{secgradedfeycat}, the above vocabulary applies to $\LBS$-operads. \\

 Let $\Gen$ be the $\LBS$-module in the category of graded $\Z$-modules defined by

 and